jeremytammik/tbc/a/1980_multiple_updater.md

 It given us time to discover and adjust our needs and goals as a company and grow confident that this direction is the correct one.

 At least until AU 2023 where everything will change! &nbsp; :-)

+Many thanks to Chris and Richard for the valuable insights and experience!

 ####<a name="5"></a> WorksharingUtils help Check Element Status